kaaniboy/gsheetsdb/README.md

 #### Link a table

-To interact with tables in the database, you must first link the table.
+To interact with tables in the database, you must first link the tables.
 When linking, it is important to list columns in the order they appear in the spreadsheet.

 ```
 db.linkTable({
     tableName: 'orders',
     cols: [
+        // Order should match the spreadsheet
         { name: 'id' },
         { name: 'product' },
         { name: 'price'}